dustinian/TTL/README.md

 QUOTE | 34
 * REPLACE TAB WITH ", "
 ###Concatenation
-Use the "+" or the "&" characters (no difference in functionality) to concatenate multiple substrings into a single string in a TTL command.
+Use the "+" or the "&" characters (no difference in functionality) to concatenate multiple sub-strings into a single string in a TTL command.
 * REPLACE "</p>" + NEWLINE + NEWLINE WITH "</p>" + NEWLINE
 ##Instructions
 1 Using the syntax above, enter your commands into a plain-text file.